KipCollo/Java-Revision/java/rest/Readme.md

 In GET,data is in URI while in POST data is in the body.

-## Steps to develop REST api at Provider end
+## Steps to develop REST api at Provider endPoint

 1. Create maven web project
 2. add jaxrs vendor dependency in pom.xml